 - Account for the June 2009 regulatory mesh change in future CPUE analyses, probably by breaking the time series at 2010.
 A re-examination in 2021 of the BCO 3 standardised CPUE series that was accepted in 2019 resulted in the Inshore Working Group reassessing its utility given that this mesh size regulatory change had not been explicitly taken into account.
 A new reference period may also be required. - More detailed analyses of the degree of representativeness of these surveys for the entire stock should be evaluated, with a view to combining them with other information (such as a reanalysed CPUE series) to determine whether a full stock assessment can be undertaken.
-An analysis of recently available high spatial resolution ERS commercial reporting data has shown that main BCO 3 commercial potting fishery more strongly coincides with the north Otago and south Otago fisheries-independent potting survey areas than previously thought. - Analysis of fine scale effort data from the Electronic Reporting System should be included in planning for future surveys.
-Consideration should be given to adding additional strata if this would improve coverage of the commercial potting fishery. - Estimates of recreational harvest should be provided for the different sub-areas in BCO 3. - Further analyses to better estimate growth are needed.
-The %SPR estimates reported in the Status of Stocks tables are based on a single year of ageing in each survey, largely because ageing of otoliths from previous surveys before about 2015 was unreliable. - Ageing more otoliths from earlier surveys and commercial catches (if available), obtaining survey-specific estimates of size or age at maturity, and refining other biological parameters should be considered before a full stock assessment would be feasible.
+An analysis of recently available high spatial resolution ERS commercial reporting data has shown that main BCO 3 commercial potting fishery coincides with the north Otago and south Otago fisheries-independent potting survey areas more than previously thought. - Analysis of fine scale effort data from the Electronic Reporting System should be included in planning for future surveys.
+Consideration should be given to adding additional strata if this would improve coverage of the commercial potting fishery. - Estimates of recreational harvest should be provided for the different sub-areas in BCO 3. - Ageing more otoliths from earlier surveys and commercial catches (if available), obtaining survey-specific estimates of size or age at maturity, and refining other biological parameters should be considered before a full stock assessment would be feasible. - Otoliths from the 2013 south Otago survey potting survey should be re-aged under the blue cod Age Determination Protocol.
+Catch rates peaked in 2013 and the length distribution appears different to other surveys.